-One of the world heritage sites in Orissa, Sun temple in Konark is a 13th century temple dedicated to Sun God.
-The temple has a magnificent architecture and beautiful intricate carvings.
-Built in Kalinga style of architecture, the temple is a marvel of architecture.
-Of note is the sculptures promoting erotica through its Maithunas sculptures.
+One of the world heritage sites in Orissa, the Sun temple in Konark is a 13th-century temple dedicated to Sun God.
+The temple has magnificent architecture and beautiful intricate carvings.
+Built-in the Kalinga style of architecture, the temple is a marvel of architecture.
+Each side of this temple makes it one of the best things to see in Orissa.
+Of note are the sculptures promoting erotica through its Maithunas sculptures.

 Fee: Indian/Foreigner- INR 10/250, Video- INR 25, Guide per hour INR 150